-Subject name and code Multistage Decision Processes, PG_00064548 Field of study Automatic Control, Cybernetics and Robotics Date of commencement of studies October 2024 Academic year of realisation of subject 2025/2026 Education level second-cycle studies Subject group Optional subject group Specialty subject group Subject group related to scientific research in the field of study Mode of study Full-time studies Mode of delivery at the university Year of study 2 Language of instruction Polish Semester of study 3 ECTS credits 2.0 Learning profile general academic profile Assessment form exam Conducting unit Department of Decision Systems and Robotics -> Faculty of Electronics, Telecommunications and Informatics s and Name and surname of lecturer (lecturers) Subject supervisor dr inż.
-Krystyna Rudzińska-Kormańska Teachers dr inż.
-Krystyna Rudzińska-Kormań: ska Lesson types and methods of instruction Lesson type Lecture Tutorial Laboratory Projec t Seminar SUM Number of study hours 15.0 15.0 0.0 0.0 0.0 30 E-learning hours included: 0.0 Learning activity and number of study hours Learning activity Participation in classes include plan Self-study S SUM Number of study hours 30 4.0 16.0 50 Subject objectives Introduction to the theory of multi-stage decision-making processes and its applications in solving optimal control problems for continuous and discrete dynamic systems.
+Subject name and code Multistage Decision Processes, PG_00064256 Field of study Automatic Control, Cybernetics and Robotics Date of commencement of studies February 2026 Academic year of realisation of subject 2026/2027 Education level second-cycle studies Subject group Optional subject group Specialty subject group Subject group related to scientific research in the field of study Mode of study Full-time studies Mode of delivery at the university Year of study 1 Language of instruction Polish Semester of study 2 ECTS credits 2.0 Learning profile general academic profile Assessment form exam Conducting unit Department Of Decisi Informatics -> Wydzia partment Of Decision Systems And Robotics -> Faculty Of Electronics Telecommunications And partment of Decision Systems And Robotics -> Faculty Of Electronics Telecommunications And partment of Decision Systems And Robotics -> Faculty Of Electronics Telecommunications And partment of Decision Systems And Robotics -> Faculty Of Electronics Telecommunications And Provided Health Systems And Robotics -> Faculty Of Electronics Telecommunications And Provided Health Systems And s And Name and surname Subject supervisor dr inż.
+Sebastian Dziedziewicz of lecturer (lecturers) Teachers dr inż.
+Sebas tian Dziedziew icz Lesson types and methods of instruction Lesson type Lecture Tutorial Laboratory Projec :t Seminar SUM Number of study hours 15.0 15.0 0.0 0.0 0.0 30 E-learning hours included: 0.0 Learning activity and number of study hours Learning activity Participation in classes include plan Self-study SUM Number of study hours 30 4.0 16.0 50 Subject objectives Introduction to the theory of multi-stage decision-making processes and its applications in solving optimal control problems for continuous and discrete dynamic systems.
 Learning outcomes Course outcome Subject outcome Method of verification [K7_W03] knows and understands, to an increased extent, the construction and operating principles of components and systems related to the field of study, including theories, methods and complex relationships between them and selected specific issues - appropriate for the curriculum Knows calculation algorithms for optimal control of discrete processes in industry, classic optimization methods and numerical methods of predictive control of dynamic processes.
 [SW1] Assessment of factual knowledge [K7_U01] can apply mathematical knowledge to formulate and solve complex and non-typical problems related to the field of study by: - appropriate selection of source information and its critical analysis, synthesis, creative interpretation and presentation, - application of appropriate methods and tools Creates a mathematical description of discrete processes in production and transport systems, designs automation systems, applies game theory to assess the performance of autonomous systems.
 [SU2] Assessment of ability to analyse information

-Data wygenerowania: 28.10.2024 14:15 Strona 1 z 2
+Data wygenerowania: 24.04.2025 14:34 Strona 1 z 2